Putin says there will be no peace in Ukraine until goals are achieved, while offering rare details

 Putin reiterated that Moscow’s goals in Ukraine — “de-Nazification, de-militarization and a neutral status” of Ukraine — remain unchanged.

-He spelled out those objectives the day he sent troops to the country in February 2022.
+He spelled out those loosely defined objectives the day he sent troops to the country in February 2022.

 “De-Nazification” refers from Russia’s allegations that the Ukrainian government is heavily influenced by radical nationalist and neo-Nazi groups — claims derided by Kyiv and the West.

-Note: This story has been updated to correct that 244,000 is the number of troops who were called up to fight and are in Ukraine, not the total number there.